 Don’t expect students to write the essay at home.
 I only ask my struggling writers to write during our class period.
 They need help, and asking them to work independently is too frustrating for them.
 Giving them class time provides a safe and productive environment in which I can spend time working with each student.

 Ultimately, it’s important to remember that students are learning.
-If a student doesn’t use class time wisely, procrastinates on writing the rough and final draft, or doesn’t ask me any questions or take my feedback throughout the writing process, that’s laziness.
-In those instances, the student earns a failing or incomplete grade.
+If a student doesn’t use class time wisely, procrastinates on writing the rough and final draft, or doesn’t ask me any questions or take my feedback throughout the writing process, that’s lack of effort.
+In those instances, the student earns a failing or incomplete grade, especially if parents have been contacted and support has been provided throughout the process.
 Yet, most students will make concerted efforts to cite their sources correctly after they realize the magnitude of the issue.
 In our twenty-first century society where intellectual theft and piracy have become the norm, convincing students that plagiarism is unethical is the first step toward solving the problem.

 Looking for a time-saving, engaging way to teach students about avoiding plagiarism?
 Try this best selling unit!